 I also think that everyone has a dream world.
 Everyone has a thing that they’d like to make if only they had the ability to express it or do it.
 So I also want to make sure that we have tooling that allows people to build the worlds of their dreams.

 I see it all the time now: There’s Harry Potter the movies, Harry Potter the books, Harry Potter the PotterCon.
 People are getting invested in these vast worlds that span many different types of media and I think that there’s something to that, that people really want to be in these places.
 With Unity, you can build the world you want.
 I don’t think a lot of people know that.
 My goal is to democratize that ability so that everyone can build and be in these worlds.

-Game designers have been using Unity for quite some time, and now, as you mentioned, there are other types of experiences that were built using Unity, including feature films.
+Game designers have been using Unity for quite some time, and now, there are other types of experiences built using Unity, including feature films.

-Is there something about game design that’s special about its approach to a tool like Unity—something about the way that game makers think that is different from other creative fields, and that maybe has encouraged Unity to grow in a way that maybe it wouldn’t if it had taken root with a different creative profession?
+Is there something about game design that’s special in its approach to a tool like Unity—something about the way that game makers think that is different from other creative fields?

 Unity, like every computer program, inherently understands things in a precise way.
 If you’re creating a game, you’re creating a world where every object has a known position.
 Whatever game engine you’re using will know exactly where everything is.
 In a sense, it’s a constrained environment.